AttilaVonMa/MUSIC-algorithm-/README.md

 # MUSIC-algorithm-
-Thr project is about Music algorithm animation
+Thr project is a sample about Music algorithm animation